railsuser2014/openobject-doc-book-en/3/3_9/index.rst

 Configuring Accounts from A to Z
 ********************************

- *Accounts must be configured to meet your company's needs.
+ *Accounts have be configured to meet your company's needs.
  This chapter explains how to modify your chart of accounts, journals, access rights, initial account balances and default values for the initial configuration of your OpenERP accounts.*

-Assuming that it calculates sufficiently accurately, the best accounting software would be marked out by its usability and simplicity of data entry, and flexibility in configuring its different components.
+Good accounting software requires great usability and simplicity of data entry, as well as flexibility in configuring its different components.
-You would be able to easily modify the accounting module to meet your own needs, so that you could optimize it for the way you want to use it.
+You should be able to easily modify the accounting module to meet your own needs, so that you can optimise it for the way you want to use it.

 OpenERP lets you adapt and reconfigure many functions to ease the task of data entry: